awsdocs/iam-user-guide/doc_source/reference_policies_examples_ec2-start-stop-match-tags.md

 # EC2: Start or Stop Instances Based on Matching Principal and Resource Tags<a name="reference_policies_examples_ec2-start-stop-match-tags"></a>

 This example shows how you might create a policy that allows a principal to start or stop an Amazon EC2 instance when the instance's resource tag and the principal's tag have the same value for the tag key `CostCenter`\.
 This policy grants the permissions necessary to complete this action from the AWS API or AWS CLI only\.
-To use this policy, replace the red italicized text in the example policy with your own information\.
+To use this policy, replace the *italicized placeholder text* in the example policy with your own information\.

 **Note**
 As a best practice, attach policies with the `aws:PrincipalTag` condition key to IAM groups, for the case where some users might have the specified tag and some might not\.